SpiliosEv/DeepQLearningSIREN/README.md

 we plot the system performance of all motion control methods.
 We plot the average SINR at the destination (in dB scale) achieved by the cooperation of all $3$ relays, per episode, for 300 episodes, where every episode is comprised by $400$ steps.
 The transmission power of the source is ![](https://latex.codecogs.com/png.latex?P_S%3D43dbm) and the relay transmission power budget is ![](https://latex.codecogs.com/png.latex?P_R%3D55dBm).
 The assumed channel parameters are set as ![](https://latex.codecogs.com/png.latex?%5Cell%3D2.3),![](https://latex.codecogs.com/png.latex?%5Crho%3D3), ![](https://latex.codecogs.com/png.latex?%5Ceta%5E2%3D4), ![](https://latex.codecogs.com/png.latex?%5Csigma%5E2_%7B%5Cxi%7D%3D3), ![](https://latex.codecogs.com/png.latex?c_1%3D1.2), ![](https://latex.codecogs.com/png.latex?c_2%3D0.6), ![](https://latex.codecogs.com/png.latex?c_3%3D0.5).
 The variance of the noise at the relays and destination are ![](https://latex.codecogs.com/png.latex?%5Csigma%5E2_D%3D%5Csigma%5E2%3D0.5).

 The data used for the simulations are contained in the two files ("f_maps.npy" and "g_maps.npy").
 If one wants to create their own data they can use the function Perfect_CSI.npy contained in the Environment.py file.
 It is also given below:
+(written and provided by Anastasios Dimas)

 ``` python
 def Perfect_CSI(pathlossF_S, pathlossF_D, C_SD, C_SD_chol, kappa):